Tim Horrigan's NASCAR Page

 Traditionally, there are two Nascar weekends per year at Loudon, one in June or July (generically known as the New England 300, currently sponsored by Lenox/Irwin Industrial Tools, which is a division of the same conglomerate which makes Rubbermaid and Sharpie products.) and one in mid-September (generically known as the New Hampshire 300, currently sponsored by Sylvania.)

-The fall race traditionally marks the beginning of the 10-race Nextel Cup Chase for the Championship series.
-(The September race weekend coincides with the onset of the "leaf peeping" season in northern New England and also in Quebec: a detour to the north before or after the race is highly recommended!)
+The September race weekend coincides with the onset of the "leaf peeping" season in northern New England and also in Quebec: a detour to the north before or after the race is highly recommended!

 Loudon is a rural community in central New Hampshire, about 8 miles north of the state capital of Concord, and 15 miles south of Laconia.
 The official PR materials say that the track is an hour north of Boston.
 You would have to drive like Kurt Busch to make the trip in an hour, but Boston is not very far away.
 Fans come from all six New England states, Quebec, Atlantic Canada, Upstate New York, and even from the New York City area.

 The track is located on Route 106, which roughly parallels Interstate 93.
+The street address of the track is: 1122 Route 106 North; Loudon, NH 03307.
 On race days, traffic is very heavy on Route 106, and also on the main east-west highways leading to and from Concord (Route 4 and Route 9.)
-Getting out after the race is harder than getting in before the race.
-The post-race traffic is mostly heading south, so if you go in some other direction you can avoid some (though by no means all) of the insanity.
+Getting out after the race is much harder than getting in before the race, but generally speaking the traffic plan works pretty well at both ends of the event.
+The post-race traffic is mostly heading south, so if you go in some other direction you can avoid most of the insanity.
 There is a major natural barrier to the west, the Merrimack River, and there are few if any alternate routes to the south, but there are plenty of little roads heading north and east.
 The hard part of the trip south is getting to I-93.
 Just north of Manchester, there is a toll booth (which now takes E-ZPass) and a fork in the road.
 The 3-digit alternative, I-293 (which eventually becomes US 3) is actually a more direct route than I-93 proper to most points south.

 On Sundays, unless you're driving a shuttle bus or an emergency vehicle, you cannot drive past the track: after the race, Route 106 will be one way south to the south of track and one way north to the north.

-Parking is bundled with most ticket package and there are some off-track lots which charge about $20/day.
+Parking is bundled with the tickets and there are some off-track lots which charge about $20/day.
 The new owners have been putting a lot of work into improving the on-site parking lots.
 There are free shuttle busses which run up and down Route 106.
 You can also park in Concord and take a pay shuttle bus.

 Tickets

-The Sunday Nextel Cup events are usually sold out, although occasionally the track does find that it has a few tickets to sell.
+The Sunday Nextel Cup events are usually sold out, although oftentimes the track does find that it has a few tickets to sell.
 In the springs of 2007, 2008 and 2009, the track bought lots of regional TV and radio time.
 This is not exactly unusual, except that the ads were hawking Sunday Cup tickets, not just Friday and Saturday undercard tickets.
-(The Lenox 301 in June 2008 came close to not selling out.
-The last tickets weren't sold till Saturday night.
-However, there are extenuating circumstances: the economy is very bad and the track added more capacity.
-In the end we did sell out, keeping our streak alive— and concessions sales were excellent.)
+The same thing happened in June, 2010, only this time the track ended up about a third empty.
+That is not unique to Loudon: even Indianapolis was only half full for the 2010 Brickyard 400.

 You can find out out about ticket availability by logging onto the track's web site: http://www.NHMS.com/